 What should organizations really care about email accuracy?
-There are a number of factors that come into play here.
-The cost of it is fractions of pennies when sent to a wrong email but the risks that sit behind are significant.
+There are several factors that come into play here.
+The cost of it is fractions of pennies when sent to a wrong email, but the risks that sit behind are significant.

 You've got to consider the company's reputation itself and ascend the reputation of a user of the email system.
 If you send the email to the wrong person, with time the emails accumulate.
 This destroys your reputation as a sender.
 An inaccurate email address can impact your reputation.
 It depends on a number of factors like the number of spam accounts you have, the number of unknown users, and the number of complaints generated against you.